Florida Drowsy Driving Accidents

 Establishing a Drowsy Driving Accident Claim

 Drowsy driving cases can be challenging to prove because there is no test to measure whether a person was too fatigued to drive.
 Our attorneys thoroughly investigate serious accidents to determine what really happened and who should be held accountable for your injuries.

 All drivers in Florida have a legal responsibility to drive safely and not to endanger others on the road.
 When a driver fails to meet that legal obligation and others are injured as a result, the at-fault driver may have acted negligently.
 The drowsy driver may be legally liable for the injuries that the accident victims sustained.

-When our injury lawyers at Chiumento Dwyer Hertel Grant represent an accident victim in a case involving a suspected fatigued driver, we seek evidence to show the at-fault driver knew or should have known that he or she had not had enough sleep to operate a vehicle safely, but the fatigued driver got behind the wheel anyway.
+When our injury lawyers at Chiumento Law, PLLC represent an accident victim in a case involving a suspected fatigued driver, we seek evidence to show the at-fault driver knew or should have known that he or she had not had enough sleep to operate a vehicle safely, but the fatigued driver got behind the wheel anyway.

 Our investigators look for the presence or absence of skid marks on the pavement at the accident scene.
 When a driver fails to brake before a collision, that may be an indicator that the driver fell asleep at the wheel or was distracted and did not react to avoid the crash.

 When investigating truck accidents, our experienced lawyers will work quickly to secure and review a truck driver’s log books and data from the on-board recorder if present to analyze whether the truck driver had taken required rest breaks and whether the driver was likely driving dangerously fatigued.
 A driver who knowingly violated the hours-of-service limits and caused an accident may have reckless disregard for safety and be held accountable.

 Our attorneys are prepared to standing up to trucking companies and insurance companies to demand the full compensation an accident victim needs to rebuild his or her life after a serious injury.